ashdavies/talks/whats-new-in-firebase/index.md

 - Client Synchronisation

 ^
-- Synchronisation remains central to core principles of the Firebase Realtime Database,
+- Synchronisation remains central to core principles of the Firebase Realtime Database
-- meaning that your data is not just synchronised on the one device but across every connected client.
+- Data is not just synchronised on the one device but across every connected client
-- This is massively beneficial when developing cross platform applications,
+- This is massively beneficial when developing cross platform applications
-- it means all of your clients are sharing the same realtime database and will automatically received updates with the newest data.
+- All of your clients are sharing the same realtime database and will automatically received updates with the newest data

 ---